-I grew up in Utah in a middle size town named Roy.
+I grew up in Utah in a town named Roy.
 My Dad passed away months before I was born but I’m told our house was brand new when my parents bought it.
-No landscaping was in place when they moved in.
-Most people laid or planted grass and a farmer who still owned many acres worked his land behind us well after he was surrounded by “civilization”.
+No landscaping was in place when they moved in so when my Dad did it himself, he left the rear third of the back yard in it’s natural state.

 We set the pump in and we’re back in business!
-I felt a great sense of relief and was doubly glad I’d decided to go through with the back breaking project.
+It’s producing about a hundred fifty to two hundred gallons a day.
+Plenty for ourselves and our garden.
+I felt a great sense of relief and was glad we’d decided to go through with the backbreaking project.

 I’m still digging – mostly for gold.
 I currently have about five or six holes that I lay boards over to keep people from falling in.